IanRollo/UDIP/README.md

    ```
 3. Put the images of the forms you want to parse into a folder.
 4. Create a folder to store the debug output in.
 If you don't know what that is, don't worry about it; just create an empty folder.
-5. Create a folder to put the final CSV output in.
+5. Create a folder to put the final JSON output in.
-6. Get an [Azure](https://azure.microsoft.com/en-us) API key and an [OpenAI](https://openai.com/) API key.
+6. Get an [Azure](https://azure.microsoft.com/en-us) API key, a FormRecognizer endpoint, and an [OpenAI](https://openai.com/) API key.
+You will need to build a FormRecognizer instance in Azure to get this.
 7. Run the parser from the command line using the inputs you gathered in steps 3-6:
    ```bash
    $ python src/form_parser.py \